BasedHardware/omi/docs/_get_started/backend/StoringMemory.md

 # 📚 Memory Storage Process

-This document outlines the process of storing memory objects in the Friend AI system.
+This document outlines the process of storing memory objects in the Omi AI system.

 ## 🔄 Overview of the Process